CaseySJ/Aquantia-macOS-Patches/README.md

 These patches have been tested with **AQC-107** and **AQC-113** running under Monterey, Ventura, and Sonoma (beta 1 only).

 These patches should not be used in Big Sur or Monterey 12.0, 12.1 and 12.2.
-The patches apply only to Monterey 12.3 and later (including Ventura and Sonoma).
+The patches apply only to Monterey 12.3 and later.

 An easy way to import the patches into *config.plist* is by using `OpenCore Configurator`.
 Navigate to the **Kernel --> Patch** section and right-click to select `Import set of patches` from the pop-up menu: